William H. Lewis: Politician and lawyer

 Lewis entered politics by successfully running for election to the Cambridge Common Council where he served from 1899 to 1902.
-In 1901, he was also nominated to fill the vacant seat of the Massachusetts House of Representatives' 5th Middlesex district to complete the term of Albert S. Apsey after Apsey was elected to the State Senate.
+In 1901, he won election to the Massachusetts House of Representatives' 5th Middlesex district to complete the term of Albert S. Apsey after Apsey was elected to the State Senate.
 Lewis narrowly lost reelection in 1902 to Frederick Simpson Deitrick by a total of 134 votes.
 Lewis was the last African American to serve in the state legislature until Laurence H. Banks was elected in 1946.

 As a result of his Harvard football career, Lewis became a friend of President Theodore Roosevelt, a Harvard alumnus, and was a guest of Roosevelt's at his estate at Oyster Bay, New York in 1900.
 In 1903 the United States Attorney for Boston Henry P. Moulton, at the direction of Roosevelt, appointed Lewis as an Assistant United States Attorney in Boston; he was the first African American to be an Assistant US Attorney.
 His appointment was reported in newspapers across the country.
 Some wrote that the appointment was an effort by Roosevelt to show that "his championing of the negro is not political and is not limited to the southern states."
-The New York Times downplayed Lewis' race, noting, "Lewis is said to be so light in color that only his intimate friends know him to be a negro."
+The New York Times downplayed Lewis's race, noting, "Lewis is said to be so light in color that only his intimate friends know him to be a negro."

 Some wrote that Roosevelt appointed Lewis in order to keep him in Boston, where he could continue coaching the Harvard football team.
 The author noted that Lewis "owes his appointment to the fact that he is an uncommonly good football coach and that President Roosevelt is a Harvard man."
 Cornell has made several attempts to hire Lewis as its football coach.
 According to the story, Harvard men were "unwilling to lose Lewis's services in the football season, and they undertook to make his residence here so profitable that he would remain."